Information for Students

 2) In Person: Request an unofficial copy of your transcript by presenting a picture ID at UMD OneStop (23 Solon Campus Center).
 There is no charge for unofficial transcripts, but there is a limit of one per day.
 Unofficial transcripts are not available during the first three days of the semester.

 Official copies of your transcript are generated on University paper and have the signature of the Registrar on them.
-These can be ordered online using a credit card ("Order Official Transcript Online") or are issued upon written request (Complete the Request for Transcript form) or obtain a copy of the form at the UMD OneStop (23 Solon Campus Center) and attach a $12.00 check or money order.
+These can be ordered online using a credit card ("Order Official Transcript Online") or are issued upon written request (Complete the Request for Transcript form) or obtain a copy of the form at the UMD OneStop (23 Solon Campus Center).

 Release of transcripts is dependent on your record being free of holds.
 (Having a “hold” on your transcript, means you must complete a specific task, pay a fine, or other university requirement before your transcript will be given out).